 - 8.470.7.A In order to participate in the Hospital Back Up Program, the nursing facility shall submit a letter of intent to the Department that demonstrates the nursing facility: - 1.
-Is Medicaid certified and licensed to provide skilled care; - 2. is financially stable; - 3. can provide skilled nursing facility services 24 hours a day; - 4.
+Is Medicaid certified and licensed to provide skilled care; - 2. is financially stable;

+- 3. can provide skilled nursing facility services 24 hours a day; - 4.
 Has staff stability; - 5.
 Has a history of survey compliance; - Complies with the direct client care regulations administered by CDPHE as outlined in 6 CCR 1011-1 Chapter 2: General Licensure Standards and "Chapter 5: Nursing Care Facilities"; - 7.
 Has a recommendation from CDPHE for the nursing facility to participate in the hospital back up level of care program. - 8.
-Has the desired number of beds available to be designated for the HBU Program, not to exceed 25 beds. - 8.470.7.B.
+Has the desired number of beds available to be designated for the HBU Program. - 8.470.7.B.
 The Department may request evidence of financial stability and survey compliance at any time during the nursing facility's participation. - 8.470.7.C.
-The Department may deny or revoke authorization of a nursing facility to participate as a hospital back up level of care facility if they do not meet the requirements outlined in section 8.470.7.A. - 8.470.7.D.
+The Department may limit the number of HBU beds at a nursing facility based on staffing, survey compliance and/or financial stability.
+Additionally, the Department may deny or revoke authorization of a nursing facility to participate as a hospital back up level of care facility if they do not meet the requirements outlined in section 8.470.7.A. - 8.470.7.D.
 If the nursing facility has applied to admit clients who are ventilator dependent, the nursing facility shall also meet the following additional requirements: - 1.
 Maintain clinical care staff trained in critical care and/or pulmonary medicine on the ventilator unit 24 hours a day, 7 days a week; - 2.
 Have a back-up generator capable of providing heat, cooling and continuous electricity for needed equipment in the event of power outages; and - 3.
 Maintain 24-hour on-site coverage by a respiratory therapist, who shall monitor any client weaning off of a ventilator and adjust ventilator settings as needed.